kitbs/stubs/README.md

     })->render($variables);
 ```

-**You must handle/store file(s) yourself in the callback.**
+You must handle/store file(s) yourself in the callback:

-This may be used to modify the file's path or contents before you store it.
+- This may be used to modify the file's path or contents before you store it.

-You can even send to an API, imagine stubbing a github repository.
+- This may be used to even send to an API, like stubbing a github repository.

 #### Process a folder and listen to all created files with a callback:
 ```php